TheFlagCourier/Towny-FlagWar/README.md

 ## About _Flag&nbsp;War_

-_Flag&nbsp;War_ is a TownyAdvanced project, and was formerly included within the main plugin.
+_Flag&nbsp;War_ is a TownyAdvanced project, and was formerly included within the main plugin, _Towny_.

 (It still is, at present.
 This repository is an unadvertised work-in-progress.
 Note: Until this is committed upstream to the TownyAdvanced group, no binaries will be offered.)